Program Directors

 Drill down and extract the skills and knowledge you need to succeed in mining.

-The mining business raises complex ownership, regulatory, contractual, environmental and community issues.
+The mining business raises complex ownership, regulatory, contractual, environmental and community issues, which require practical and adaptive tools to manage them.

-The mining industry has faced numerous cycles in the past and looks for efficient ways to deliver the vital raw materials while facing important environmental and societal challenges.
-Explore topics related to understanding mineral rights, ESG, Indigenous consultation, NI 43-101 disclosure requirements, human rights, and more throughout the program.
+The mining industry has faced numerous cycles in the past and looks for efficient ways to deliver the vital raw materials while facing new pressures and risks arising from important environmental and societal challenges.
+Enhance your knowledge and skills in mining law and risk management, and explore topics related to understanding mineral rights, ESG, Indigenous consultation, NI 43-101 disclosure requirements, taxation, human rights, and more throughout the program.

 Registration includes 120-day unlimited, online access to the recorded program.